Lefa is a disabled freelance writer and creative producer from Melbourne.

 Most recently she was a contributor to We’ve Got This: Stories by Disabled Parents (Black Inc., 2022) where she wrote about how her feminism and disability politcs have shaped her parenting.

-In her capacity as a freelance events producer she has been responsible for events as diverse as the Campaign for Australian Aid Comedy Gala in 2016 and the Independent Publishers Conference at Small Press Network in 2015.
-She was the director of the Student and Emerging Media Conference at This is Not Art in 2004/2005.
+In her capacity as a freelance events producer she has been responsible for events as diverse as the Campaign for Australian Aid Comedy Gala (2016), Meeting Place (2022), and the Independent Publishers Conference at Small Press Network (2015).
+She was the director of the Student and Emerging Media Conference at This is Not Art (2004/2005).

 Lefa’s career as a writer and editor began during her university days at La Trobe University where she was a co-editor of student magazine Rabelais.
 This experience led her to launching The Pun, a print magazine produced weekly during the Melbourne International Comedy Festival from 2006-2012, which featured news, interviews and reviews of shows.
 Her time in student media also led to her taking the helm of the Student and Emerging Media Conference, a stream of the This is Not Art festival in Newcastle, where her love of producing arts and literature events was born.